kenwals/kenwals/README.md

 - 🔭 I recently completed a Diploma Full Stack Software Development in the Code Institute / UCD professional Academy.
 I achieved an overall result of Merit.

-- 🌱 I’m currently studying:
+- 🌱 I’m currently studying/revising :
   - JavaScript Algorithms and Data Structures ✨ with freecodecamp.org
   - JavaScript 🦗 on grasshopper.app

+- 💬 Ask me about taking care of houseplants and why i love pomodoro timers

 - 📫 How to reach me: kenwals@gmail.com